brendanberg/L/docs/introduction.md

-# Introduction to the L Programming Language
+# Introduction to the 🅛 Programming Language

 Hello.